ufukseyithan/tibia/README.md

 ## Installation
 - Drop this repo in apps folder

-_Note: It is recommended that this app be loaded solely since it could conflict with other apps._
+_Note: It is recommended that this app to be loaded solely since it could conflict with other apps._

 ## Features
 Some of the existing features were modernized: